vanlooverenkoen/MIDIMACRO/README.md

   - Communication over MIDIMACRO Server (REST)

 ### Where will it work?
-At this point the software is only tested on Windows 10.
+At this point the software is only tested on Windows 10 and Windows 7 Pro.
 For Android it should work for 93% of the devices.
 If your phone is Android 6.0 or higher. you get MIDI Over USB

 ### What will it offer in the future?